A general framework for cyclic and fine-tuned causal models and their compatibility with space-time: The framework, Part 2: Space-time

 \begin{definition}[Compatibility of a causal model with an embedding in a partial order] We say that a causal model over a set of RVs $S$ is compatible with an embedding in a partial order if the set of affects relations $\mathscr{A}$ implied by the causal model are compatible with the embedding (cf.\ Definition~\ref{definition: compatposet}). \end{definition}

 \begin{remark} If $X\xdashrightarrow{}Y$, there is no affects relation between $X$ and $Y$ and our compatibility condition does not require that for the corresponding ORV $\cY$, $\cY\in\mathcal{R}_X$.
 Although demanding this would be natural in light of common notions of causation, one of the motivations behind this line of research is to investigate what happens without this because the existence of such causal influences may not be operationally detectable.
-In other words, our compatibility condition does not imply that cause precedes effect with respect to the space-time order relation, but it does imply that signalling not possible outside the future of the space-time structure.
-Interestingly, this does not rule out the possibility of having causal models with causal loops from being compatibly embedded in the space-time, as we show in Section~\ref{sec: loops}.
+In other words, our compatibility condition does not imply that cause precedes effect with respect to the space-time order relation, but it does imply that signalling is not possible outside the future of the space-time structure.
+Interestingly, this does not rule out the possibility of causal models with causal loops than can be compatibly embedded in the space-time, as we show in an associated letter \cite{VilasiniColbeckPRL} (reviewing this argument in Section~\ref{sec: loops}).

 \end{remark}